amplience/dc-extension-bynder/docs/AUTOMATION.md

 |`--schemaBaseUri`| |determines what base URI is used for the schema IDs being imported.
 If not provided, this will default to `https://demostore.amplience.com`|

 ## Automation result
-Once you've run the automation, your account will be populated with content schemas, content types, dependant extensions, cards, icons and visualisations all pointing to default Stylitics accounts.
+Once you've run the automation, your account will be populated with content schemas, content types, dependant extensions, cards, icons and JSON visualisation.

 ## Customisations & Implementation